-The qualification is assessed through two examination papers lasting $1^{1/2}$ hours each and the total mark is 80 marks each.
+The qualification is assessed through two examination papers lasting 11⁄2 hours each and the total mark is 80 marks each.

-A pass in GCSE Economics is a necessary requirement to enter the A-Level Economics course in Year 6.
-Economics is a suitable subject to complement science, social science, and/or arts subjects.
-Economics is particularly useful to those who intend to study further in the areas of Economics, Accounting, Business Administration, Banking, Hotel Management, Civil Engineering, Financial Services, and a range of other subjects.
+Engineering, Financial Services, and a range of other subjects.
 Economics provides students with a sound base on which to build a successful business career.
 Many of our students are able to find employment in a variety of institutions and firms such as government departments, banks, accounting firms, and other business organisations.